LucasBorboleta/Baltek/doc/Design.md

 ## CSS

-*w3.css* is used for the general settings, like fonts, but no *w3* style item is used. .
+*w3.css* is used mainly for formatting texts, but not for buttons and selectors.

 *normalize.css* is not directly used, but  *w3.css* uses  some extract of *normalize.css*.